Hold My Beer!

 . . . to be continued . . .

 . . getting closer.
 I showed Geoffrey a pic of the old 1999 kitchen blue vs the sample.
-Also I described the blue of a cuckoo-shrike I had seen in bright sunlight in Mkhuze . .
+Also I described the blue of a ‘black’ cuckoo-shrike I had seen in bright sunlight in Mkhuze . .

 . . and he came back with the right blue:

 I got my blue.
+Not the blues.

 So we moved onto door knobs.
 I asked Sir Geoffalot for good outdoor knobs, not the el cheapos that hurt my lily-white hands.
 You’ll get only the best, he assured me.
-They look great!
-Are they definitely outdoor quality?
-I checked with the master designer.
-Absolutely, saith he, they come with our extended warranty:
+He always does.

 Ah, well.
 He bribes me with good muffins for morning coffee.